aws-samples/amazon-emr-on-eks-emr-studio/README.md

 $ cd eks_emr_studio
 $ bash ./prepare_cloud9.sh

-# Fill out the variables in ./parameters.sh to match your desired environment
+# Modify the variables in ./parameters.sh to match your desired environment and names
 ```
 ### Deploy Script
-Before running the script, have the AWS account id available and the region.
+Before running the script, have the AWS account id available and the region if you are deploying in an environemnt that is the same as your EKS cluster.

 ```
-# Launch the script
+# Launch the script; fill out the questions asked
-$ bash ./deploy_eks_cluster_bash.sh '<Account ID>' '<region>'
-## If using default region and account ID of your Cloud9 Desktop

 $ bash ./deploy_eks_cluster_bash.sh

 ...